rishiraj333/rag_from_pdf/README.md

 Included:

-- Extract text from PDFs
+- Extract text, tables and images from PDFs
-- Perform text preprocessing & chunking
+- Perform preprocessing & chunking
 - Implement a vector-based retrieval system
 - Use an LLM to generate context-aware responses
 - Verification of the RAG pipeline for question-answering